 The Dolby Theater isn’t the only spot on Hollywood Boulevard to host the annual awards show.
 The former Grauman’s (now TCL) Chinese Theatre hosted the Oscars 1944-46.
 Casablanca won the Best Picture Oscar in 1944.

 The Pantages Theatre hosted the Oscars 1950-60.
-Among the winners during the time here was “All About Eve,” produced by Nebraska native Darryl F. Zanuck.
+Among the winners during its tenure was “All About Eve,” produced by Nebraska native Darryl F. Zanuck.
 Zanuck is buried in Los Angeles.
 Another former Husker to win an Oscar during its time at the Pantages was Marlon Brando, who brought Oscar home for lead actor in “On the Waterfront.”
 The movie also won Best Picture in 1954.

 To feel like a true Hollywood player you have to have dinner at an established restaurant.
 Our choice was Musso and Frank Grill.
 Opened in 1919, the restaurant remains a meeting spot for Hollywood’s celebrities.
 Ron’s brother and sister-in-law beat us to the restaurant, and he wrangled a corner booth.
 Not just any corner booth, but, like, THE corner booth.
 He said the maître de told him Sean Penn and company had held court there a couple of nights earlier.
 In fact, that booth was featured during a scene in the movie “Hitchcock.”
 I may have said a little too loud “I sat there!” at the theater when I saw the movie with a daughter.